Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined the facility failed to maintain smoke barrier door openings in two locations, affecting two of four smoke compartments.
+Based on observation and interview, it was determined the facility failed to maintain cylinder storage in one location, affecting one of one floor.

 Findings include: